MohamedAbdelrahmanMetwally/Notes-app/README.md

 ## 💡 Future Improvements
 - 🔍 Add search functionality for notes.
-- 📅 Add date & time to each note.
 - ☁️ Sync with Google Drive or Firebase.
 - 🌙 Implement dark mode.